MaryannN/Tic-Tac-Toe/README.md

-# Tik-Tac-Toe
+# Tic-Tac-Toe
-A simple tik tac toe game made in python.
+A simple tic tac toe game made in python.
+This was made in participation of MLH Local Hack Day: Learn 2022.